-If you choose to install it separately, follow the steps in this guide to install and activate the Security Proxy..
+If you choose to install it separately, follow the steps in this guide to install and activate the Security Proxy.

-Then, see Using the Security Proxy Server (in the MSS Administrator Guide) to configure the Security Proxy.
+After you verify that the system and performance requirements are met, see Using the Security Proxy Server (in the MSS Administrator Guide) to configure the Security Proxy.

-- Before you install the Security Proxy - Install the Security Proxy Server
+- Prerequisites and System Requirements - Install the Security Proxy Server